zcvele/OfficeDocs-SkypeForBusiness/Teams/considerations-calling-plan.md

 description: "Learn about emergency calling considerations for Microsoft Calling Plans."
 ---

-# Considerations for Calling Plans
+# Emergency calling considerations for Microsoft Calling Plans

 This article describes emergency calling considerations for Microsoft Calling Plan users.
 Before reading this article, see emergency calling concepts and definitions in [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).